COLONIA del SACRAMENTO: Easy Day Trip from Buenos Aires

 Electric Golf Cart (6ppl)$20$61$68

-Listed above are only the most popular items, but there are other items available for rent (such as gas powered golf cart).
+Listed above are only the most popular items, but there are other items available for rent (such as a gas-powered golf cart).

-• I was unable to find a scooter/Vespa for rent, even though it is often listed on the “menu”
+• I couldn’t find a scooter/Vespa for rent, even though it was on the “menu.”

 • All gas is included in the price.

-• You must present your passport, physical driver’s license, physical credit card to rent any vehicle
+• You must present your passport, physical driver’s license, and physical credit card to rent any vehicle.

 • You will receive an 18% discount by paying with a credit card